node-js-libs/cli/README.md

           - 'bool', 'boolean', 'on'
 	- **false:** Converted to false if argument is present on command line
           - 'false', 'off', false, 0
-4. A default value for this option if one is not give on the command line
+4. A default value for this option if one is not given on the command line

 ## Helper methods